sandialabs/scot/docs/source/navigation.rst

 The Rest
 ########

-Lets go over whats on the right hand side of the navigation bar
+Let's go over what's on the right hand side of the navigation bar

 * :ref:`Name of the current Incident Handler/Incident Commander <incident_handler>`
 * |notebook| :ref:`Scratchpad for quick lookup/correlation <scratchpad>`